Wormholes and out-of-time ordered correlators in gauge/gravity duality: Introduction

-In the next section we set the stage: first we quickly recapitulate the setup of opening a traversable wormhole via a double trace deformation, then we introduce two approximations that simplify the subsequent calculations and calculate the wormhole metric in the whole spacetime (in \cite{wormjaff} the metric is not given explicitly), and finally derive the bulk-to-boundary scalar propagators in this geometry.
-In section 3 we write the scattering amplitude for OTOC, discuss the complications arising from time-dependent metric and absence of the horizon, and finally calculate the OTOC; to that end we also describe the geodesics in the wormhole background.
-Section 4 describes the behavior of the Lyapunov exponents as a function of wormhole size and time duration; we also try to understand the result physically, in particular on field theory side.
-Section 5 concludes the paper with a discussion of our findings in the light of wormhole teleportation protocols.
+In Section \ref{sec2} we set the stage: first we quickly recapitulate the setup of opening a traversable wormhole via a double trace deformation, then we introduce some approximations that simplify the subsequent calculations and calculate the wormhole metric in the whole spacetime (in \cite{wormjaff} the metric is not given explicitly), and finally derive the bulk-to-boundary scalar propagators in this geometry.
+In Section \ref{sec3} we write the scattering amplitude for OTOC, discuss the complications arising from the time-dependent metric and absence of a horizon, and finally calculate the OTOC.
+Section \ref{sec4} describes the behavior of the Lyapunov exponents as a function of wormhole parameters; we also try to understand the result on field theory side.
+Section \ref{sec5} concludes the paper with a discussion of our findings in broader context. \ref{appa} and \ref{appb} bring some additional details of the calculations, and in \ref{appc} we consider the limit of a long-living (near-eternal) wormhole; this case is very interesting and brings some surprising results, but is much more difficult and we are forced to resort to very crude analytical estimates and the numerics; for this reason we give it separately from the main text.